 Where: West LA College, 9000 Overland Ave, Culver City, CA 90230

-Cost: $5 per person, children under 6 Free.
+Cost: suggested donation of $5 per person, children under 6 Free.

-LAX Coastal Area Chamber of Commerce hosts the annual parade with over 1,000 participants and 5,000 spectators.
-Floats, marching bands and community groups.
+LAX Coastal Area Chamber of Commerce hosts the annual parade with over 1,000 participants and 5,000 spectators, plus floats, marching bands, and community groups.

 Where: Loyola Blvd from Westchester Park (7000 W. Manchester Blvd.) to Loyola Marymount University.